-Skeletons, witches, ghosts … It’s that spooky time of year!
+Skeletons, witches, ghosts … it’s that spooky time of year!
 Get into the Halloween spirit by creating some creepy (but cute) spiders using paper egg cartons, a dab of paint, and a few pipe cleaners.
-Cutting, painting, and decorating encourage growing creativity and develop fine motor skills.
+Cutting, painting, and decorating encourage growing creativity and help kids develop those all-important fine motor skills.
 The spiders make adorable wall and table decorations, or a fun craft activity for a party or classroom.

 What You Do: